 Arthur Boyd’s grandparents Emma Minnie (nee a’Beckett) and Arthur Merric Boyd were both accomplished and recognised artists, exhibiting at the Royal Academy in London and in various galleries in Melbourne.
 Arthur Merric was a traditional landscape painter affiliated with the Heidelberg school.

 They were quite well off, with money inherited from parents and grandparents.
 They lived a genteel life of travel and art, owned property in the UK and in Melbourne and the Mornington Peninsula, Victoria.
-Emma Minnie in particular was socially minded and active in helping the poor.
+Emma Minnie was socially minded and active in helping the poor.
 She was very religious, shared bible stories, myths, legends and fairy tales with her children and grandchildren.

 They had five children, the second being William Merric Boyd (Merric), known as the father of Australian studio pottery.
 He and his brothers and sisters were encouraged by their parents in the pursuit of art and music, in thinking of others and in helping the poor.
 Merric struggled with epilepsy throughout his life but was well loved and cared for by his family.